cloudfoundry/docs-bosh/content/azure-cpi.md

 * **resource\_group\_name** [String, optional]: Name of a resource group.
 If it is set, Azure CPI will search the virtual network and security group in this resource group.
 Otherwise, Azure CPI will search the virtual network and security group in `resource_group_name` in the global CPI settings.
 * **virtual\_network\_name** [String, required]: Name of a virtual network.
 Example: `boshnet`.
 * **subnet_name** [String, required]: Name of a subnet within virtual network.
 * **security_group** [String, optional]: The [security group](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/) to apply to network interfaces of all VMs placed in this network.
-The security group of a network interface can be specified either in a resource pool(higher priority) or a network configuration(lower priority); if it is not specified, the default security group (specified by `default_security_group` in the global CPI settings) will be used.
+The security group of a network interface can be specified either in a VM type/extension (higher priority) or a network configuration (lower priority); if it is not specified, the default security group (specified by `default_security_group` in the global CPI settings) will be used.
 * **application\_security\_groups** [Array, optional]: The [application security group](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview#application-security-groups) to apply to network interfaces of all VMs placed in this network.
-The application security groups of a network interface can be specified either in a resource pool(higher priority) or a network configuration(lower priority).
+The application security groups of a network interface can be specified either in a VM type/extension (higher priority) or a network configuration (lower priority).
     * This property is supported in v31+.
     * You must reference the [document](https://docs.microsoft.com/en-us/azure/virtual-network/create-network-security-group-preview) to register your subscription with this new feature.
+* **ip_forwarding** [Boolean, optional]: The flag to enable [ip forwarding](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface#enable-or-disable-ip-forwarding) for network interfaces of all VMs placed in this network.
+The ip forwarding can be enabled/disabled either in a VM type/extension (higher priority) or a network configuration (lower priority).
+Available in v35.3.0+.

 See [how to create a virtual network and subnets](azure-resources.md#virtual-network).